guillaumepiot/cotidia-social-share/README.md

 * `image_url` is optional *

-Finally, we need to include the necessary javascript, as such:
+Include the necessary javascript, as such:

 	<script>
 		{% facebook_js %}